 Issue:

-This article addresses a known issue which can result in Vivox initialization errors on Android-based devices when using ProGuard obfuscation.
-The initialization process may fail due to a change in internal libraries used by the Vivox SDK after a certain version, unless additional ProGuard exceptions are provided.
+In earlier versions of Vivox, initialization errors on Android-based devices can occur when using ProGuard obfuscation.
+In the specific range of versions with this issue, the initialization process may fail unless additional ProGuard exceptions are provided, due to a change in internal libraries used by the Vivox SDK.

 Environment: